A Direct Proof of the Short-Side Advantage in Random Matching Markets: Our Result

 \section{Our Result}

-Analyzing the doctor-proposal deferred-acceptance algorithm directly is much simpler in the balanced case than in the unbalanced case.
+Analyzing the doctor-proposing deferred-acceptance algorithm directly is much simpler in the balanced case than in the unbalanced case.
 This is because in balanced markets the algorithm terminates when each hospital has received at least one proposal.
-Thus, the problem essentially reduces to a coupon collecting problem~\cite{Wil72,CT22}.
+Thus, the problem corresponds to a coupon collecting problem, where a coupon is collected each time a hospital receives a proposal.
+More precisely, allowing for redundant proposals, the sequence of proposals made is uniform, and its length upper bounds the total rank of hospitals from the perspective of doctors; see \cite{Wil72,CT22}.
 In contrast, in an unbalanced market (with $n+1$ doctors) the algorithm terminates when some doctor has been rejected by every hospital.
 Ergo, the number of proposals made is far greater in an unbalanced market than in a balanced market.
-Correspondingly, understanding the sequence of proposals made under the doctor-proposal deferred-acceptance algorithm in an unbalanced random matching market is complex.
+In particular, adding one doctor to a balanced market creates a long sequence of proposals, switching to a new doctor each time a proposal is accepted, and stopping only when the proposing doctor is rejected by all hospitals.
+As a result, this innocent looking change triggers a ``domino effect'' that affects not only the rejected doctor but also others.
+Consequently, understanding the sequence of proposals made under the doctor-proposing deferred-acceptance algorithm in an unbalanced random matching market is complex.
 Indeed, Cai and Thomas~\cite{CT22} state that ``this random process is fairly difficult to analyze" because it would entail keeping ``track of which doctor is proposing, which hospital they have already proposed to, and how likely each hospital is to accept a new proposal".